Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer: S6. Additional experimental data

-Our proposed framework can potentially help the quantification of the entanglement of mixed states, such as displayed in Fig.\,\ref{fig:mixed_state}a, where the system $D_1 + D_2$ couples to the environment.
-Of this situation, the evaluation of the entanglement entropy between subsystems $D_1$ and $D_2$ becomes complicated.
-Indeed, after a naive partial trace over states in $D_2$, the EE contains entanglement from both interfaces $\gamma_\text{inner}$ and $\gamma_\text{outer}$ To exclude the latter entanglement contribution and quantify entanglement of mixed states, multiple concepts, including entanglement negativity and topological EE (see e.g., Refs.~[\citen{PlenioPRL05,ModiRevModPhys12}]) have been introduced.
-The entanglement indicators proposed in this work provide an alternative idea for obtaining the entanglement of mixed states.
-Indeed, the redundant entropy from system-environment communication is naturally excluded following our proposed functions (EP and SEE).
-This is especially true if the two involved subsystems become entangled through exchanging anyons or chiral Majorana modes (Fig.\,\ref{fig:mixed_state}b), as they are normally not involved in the system-environment entanglement.
+To quantify entanglement in mixed states, various potential candidates, such as logarithmic entanglement negativity, mutual information, and topological EE (see, e.g., Refs.~\cite{SPlenioPRL05,SHorodeckiRevModPhys09}) have been discussed in the literature.
+In addition, the hierarchy of quantum correlations, including the EPR steering and Bell nonlocality were introduced, to classify entanglement of mixed states: entanglement $<$ EPR steering $<$ Bell nonlocality (see, e.g., Ref.~\cite{SWisemanJonesDohertyPRL07}, and related discussions of Ref.~\cite{SCollinsPRL02,STehPRA16}).
+Denoted as hierarchy, it means that Bell nonlocality of a mixed state is sufficient to perform EPR steering (and to prove entanglement), but not the other way around (i.e., not all entangled mixed state can realize EPR steering; not every EPR steerable mixed state is subject to Bell's nonlocality inequality).
+The entanglement indicators proposed in the present work give an alternative idea for obtaining the entanglement of mixed states.
+Indeed, the redundant entropy from system-environment communication is naturally excluded following our proposed functions (EP and SEE), similarly to the cancellation of such contributions in mutual information.
+This is particularly true if the two involved subsystems become entangled through exchanging anyons or chiral Majorana modes (Fig.\,\ref{fig:mixed_state}B), as they are normally not involved in the system-environment entanglement.

-\subsection{S7.
+\subsection{S8.
 EE and SEE with a finite scattering area}

-In our work, we extract the entanglement information, i.e., EE and SEE between two subsystems of an HOM interferometer, from current correlations.
-Strictly, in our method, the obtained SEE reflects entanglement induced by particles after the central QPC.
-In general systems where scattering occurs at multiple positions (Fig.~\ref{fig:scattering_area}), one also has to include EE of particles in the scattering regime.
+In our work, we extract the information on entanglement, i.e., the EE and SEE between two subsystems of an HOM interferometer, from current correlations.
+In our method, the obtained SEE reflects entanglement induced by particles after the central QPC.
+In general, when scattering between subsystems occurs at multiple positions (Fig.~\ref{fig:scattering_area}), one also has to consider the EE of particles in the scattering regime.

-To see this point more explicitly, we start with the simple situation of Fig.~\ref{fig:scattering_area}a.
-We consider the EE produced by a single particle from the right part, with the system described by the initial wavefunction $|R\rangle$.
-This setup is equivalent to a Mach-Zehnder Interferometer.
+To see this point more explicitly, we start with the simple situation of Fig.~\ref{fig:scattering_area}A. We consider the EE produced by a single particle from the right part, with the system described by the initial wavefunction $|R\rangle$.
+This setup is equivalent to a Mach-Zehnder interferometer.
 After scattering at both QPCs, the final wavefunction can be written as